 Students showcased their efforts through websites, which highlighted their research, polling data, propaganda campaigns, and more.
 These websites served as a resource for understanding the issues and legislative solutions proposed by the young lawmakers.

-The Government program, now in its fourth decade, continues to provide a robust, hands-on experience in civic education, fostering skills in leadership, critical thinking, and civil discourse.
+The American Government simulation, now in its fourth decade, continues to provide a robust, hands-on experience in civic education, fostering skills in leadership, critical thinking, and civil discourse.